Uganda Railway: Management

-In August 1895, a bill was introduced at Westminster, becoming the Uganda Railway Act 1896 which authorised the construction of a railway from Mombasa to the shores of Lake Victoria.
+In August 1895, a bill was introduced at Westminster, becoming the Uganda Railway Act 1896 (59 & 60 Vict. c.
+38), which authorised the construction of a railway from Mombasa to the shores of Lake Victoria.
 The man tasked with building the railway was George Whitehouse, an experienced civil engineer who had worked across the British Empire.
 Whitehouse acted as the Chief Engineer between 1895 and 1903, also serving as the railway's manager from its opening in 1901.
-The consulting engineers were Sir Alexander Rendel of Sir.
-A Rendel & Son and Frederick Ewart Robertson.
+The consulting engineers were Sir Alexander Rendel of Sir A. Rendel & Son and Frederick Ewart Robertson.